rodlie/NatronGitHub.github.io/_posts/2019-01-01-feature-openfx.md

 Natron is part of ``Member Companies`` at [The Open Effects Association (OFX)](http://openeffects.org/), a non-profit organization, develops and promotes open standards across the visual effects community.

-The Association’s initial focus is to improve the OpenFX image processing plug-in standard.
-This goal of this standard is to reduce development effort and support needed for plug-ins across different compositing and editing host platforms.